We Hate to Waste logo

 How To Scale Sharing Economy Ideas

 So, you may be saying these ideas are great, but where’s the real impact?
 The impact comes when businesses see an opportunity to make money by bringing these ideas to scale.
-The genisis of Zipcar was an initiative of an environmental group in Germany.
-Now it’s all over the world – and all over New York because a businessman saw an opportunity to invest to make it accessible to everyone.Sharing Economy logos ebay rent the runway
+The genesis of Zipcar was an initiative of an environmental group in Germany.
+Now Zipcar is all over the world because a businessman saw an profitable opportunity to make it accessible to everyone.Sharing Economy logos ebay rent the runway

 Ebay is a yard sale on steroids.
-Rent the Runway is doing for prom and wedding dresses what the guys have always enjoyed via tuxedo rental.
+Rent the Runway is doing for prom and wedding dresses what tuxedo rentals have done for guys.

-And next up is Next Door.com.
+Next up: Next Door.com.
 Have you signed up yet?
 There’s Facebook for friends, Linked-in for business contacts, and now NextDoor.com for the neighbors.
 It’s the next big thing!
-(Buy the stock when it goes public! )
+(Buy the stock when it goes public! ) It’s a public bulletin board, and Free or For Sale utility in one, subdivided within zip codes.

 So that’s a few ideas.
 Let’s talk measurement.